 FIV cats can reach a ripe old age and die of a cause completely unrelated to FIV.
 FIV is NOT a death sentence.

 Can FIV be treated?
 Expert opinions differ here.
-Some vets recommend to support the immune system of FIV positive cats, others strongly advise against exactly this as there are indications that stimulation of the immune system may cause progession of the FIV infection.
-The author's clinic advises to leave the immune system of FIV positive cats as much as possible undisturbed ( let sleeping dogs lie).
-The author does not give immune-strengthening medication to her FIV positive cats and did not have them vaccinated afterr their first basic immunisation.So far no problems related to FIV were encounterd.
+Some vets recommend to support the immune system of FIV positive Cats, others strongly advise against exactly this as there are indications that stimulation of the immune system may cause progession of the FIV infection.
+The author's clinic advises to leave the immune system of FIV positive Cats as much as possible undisturbed ( let sleeping dogs lie).
+The author does not give immune-strengthening medication to her FIV positive Cats and did not have them vaccinated after their first basic immunisation.So far no problems related to FIV were encounterd.
 Important:

-If a FIV positive cat comes down with whatever illness, please treat the cat in exactly the same way as a FIV negative cat.
-There is medication which should be avoided if at all possible, eg cortisone.
+If a FIV positive Cat comes down with whatever illness, please treat the Cat in exactly the same way as a FIV negative cat.
+There is medication which should be avoided if at all possible, eg cortisone/steroids.
 However, if it is the only curative treatment available for a secondary/opportunistic illness it should not be discarded.

-The author quotes the case of one of her FIV positive cats Mathilde who coped with and completely recovered from a lung operation and a heart operation as well as a cortisone therapy.
+The author quotes the case of one of her FIV positive Cats Mathilde who coped with and completely recovered from a lung operation and a heart operation as well as a cortisone/steroid therapy.
 When she died at the age of 14 the cause of her death was not FIV .